• Skip to main content

 • Honey baked chicken thighs in a cast iron skillet being topped with a honey glaze.

-• Two oven-fried chicken thighs on a plate with sliced tomatoes.
+• Oven-fried chicken thighs on a white plate garnished with lemon slices.

 • Broiled chicken thighs on a white plate, garnished with lemon slices.